YijieChen720/Parallel-Hough-Circle-Detector/README.md

-# Parallel Object Detector with Generalized Hough
+# Parallel Object Detector with Generalized Hough Transform

 This is 2022 Fall 15-618 Final Project by Yiliu Xu(yiliux), Yijie Chen(yijieche).